geist-pro/geist-pro.github.io/README.md

 To add an article in the News section, add a Markdown file into the *_posts* folder.
 The name of the file must follow this pattern: *YYYY-MM-DD-article_name.markdown*

-At the top of the file, the following block must be present:
+At the top of the file, the block of the following structure must be present:
 ```yaml
 ---
 layout:     article